Robust Finite-Memory Policy Gradients for Hidden-Model POMDPs: Introduction

 \subsection{Contributions}

 We introduce the \emph{\textbf{robust finite-memory policy gradient}}~(\ours) algorithm. \Cref{fig:rfpg} provides an overview of the core steps, namely \textbf{policy optimization on worst-case POMDPs} and \textbf{robust policy evaluation}.
-In \ours, we represent the policy by an FSC and optimize its parameters through gradient descent to improve its robust performance.
-During each iteration, \ours improves the policy on the worst-case POMDP of the HM-POMDP, akin to subgradient descent.
+In \ours, we represent the policy by an FSC and optimize its parameters through gradient ascent to improve its robust performance.
+During each iteration, \ours improves the policy on the worst-case POMDP of the HM-POMDP, akin to subgradient ascent.
 The worst-case POMDPs are selected during robust policy evaluation.
 We introduce a novel technique that exploits structural similarities between POMDPs to scale to large sets.
 We assume that the structural similarity is given by an equivalence relation on the transition and reward functions of the POMDPs and use it to construct a concise representation of the HM-POMDP that enables efficient evaluation via deductive verification.
-In an extensive experimental evaluation on both simple and complex HM-POMDPs, we showcase the improvement of \ours over several baselines, both in robust performance and in generalization to unseen models. \begin{example} ~\Cref{fig:ex:fsc} illustrates a robust policy found by \ours, with two memory states.
+In an extensive experimental evaluation on both simple and complex HM-POMDPs, we showcase the improvement of \ours over several baselines, both in robust performance and in generalization to unseen models.\footnote{Code is on {Zenodo}~(\url{https://doi.org/10.5281/zenodo.15479642}) and the paper with appendix is on {arXiv}~\cite{hmpomdps}.} \begin{example} ~\Cref{fig:ex:fsc} illustrates a robust policy found by \ours, with two memory nodes.
 It uses memory to deduce the current configuration and solves it close to optimally, moving up at least twice to counter the southward~wind. \end{example}